1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    `byte subnet_addr[4] = {255,255,255,0};`
    Address of the subnet - *please note the commas instead of dots!*

 ---

+-   **WiFi by additional ESP8266:**
+    `//#define WIFI`
+    This definement has to be activated if the WiFi function of the [ESP8266 solution](chap12.md#1273-wlan-usage-of-an-additional-esp8266) should be used.

+    `char wifi_ssid[32] = "YourWiFiNetwork";`
+    For the usage of WiFi, *YourWiFiNetwork* has to be replaced by the SSID of the WiFi network.

+    `char wifi_pass[64] = "YourWiFiPassword";`
+    For the usage of WiFi, *YourWiFiPassword* has to be replaced by the password of the WiFi network.

+    `#define WIFI_SPI_SS_PIN 13`
+    The SS pin to be used at the DUE is defined here.
+It is advisable to leave the default setting.
+If, however, another pin should be used, it is essential to ensure that the desired pin is neither used elsewhere nor is included in the list of protected pins.

+---

 -  **Debugging and related settings:**